 “Which one is your husband’s bastard?”
 Petyr asked.

-Had Cat chosen him over the Starks, she wouldn’t have had to at all.
-“I can’t imagine how it feels.
+Had Cat chosen him over the Starks, she would not have had to at all.
+“I cannot imagine how it feels.
 To be constantly reminded of husband’s dishonor must be a tough strain on your marriage.”

 “I do love him Petyr, and he does love me.
 But this damn honor of his can be so irritating.
 He won’t even tell me the name of the bastard’s mother.
 All he ever says is ‘he’s my blood, and that’s all you need to know.’
 Sometimes I wish Ned just left him in Dorne where he was born with his mother, whoever she may be.”